operasoftware/sentrycli/README.md

 By default events are stored in JSON file in the current working directory.

 API keys are reachable through Sentry's UI - http://HOSTNAME/organizations/ORGANIZATION/api-keys/.

-If API key or host aren't specified then last used ones (saved in ~/.sentrycli) will be utilized.

 When events are ready we can start analyzing them:
 ```